Learn what SEO tools marketing experts use in 2020.

-There are literally hundreds of free SEO tools out there.
-So for today’s blog post, I thought it would be great to compile a list of free SEO tools marketing experts actually use.
+There are literally hundreds of free online SEO tools out there.
+So for today’s blog post, I thought it would be great to compile a list of top SEO tools marketing experts actually use.
 I decided to reach out to these respected marketing experts and ask them the tools they’d use to gain desirable results.

 - GDoc SEO Assistant